Docs

 node.data.set("key", "value");

-node.data.serContainer("list", new LoroList());
+node.data.setContainer("list", new LoroList());

 Ordered Tree Nodes

 In certain scenarios such as graphic design or file systems, where sibling nodes may also require a sequential relationship, we have introduced Fractional Index in Loro to support this capability.
 You can read more about Fractional Index in the Figma blog (opens in a new tab).
 In simple terms, Fractional Index assigns a sortable value to each object, and if a new insertion occurs between two objects, the Fractional Index of the new object will be between the left and right values.
-The rust-based Fractional Index implementation of drifting-in-space (opens in a new tab) has good design and minimal document size growth in most cases.
+The rust-based Fractional Index implementation of Drifting-in-Space (opens in a new tab) has good design and minimal document size growth in most cases.
 We forked it and made a simple extension for use in Loro.

 Note: Fractional Index has an interleaving issue, but we believe this is acceptable for tree structures.